AFL (video game series): AFL Live 2004

-It was released for Microsoft Windows, PlayStation 2 and Xbox on 28 August 2003.
+It was released for Microsoft Windows, PlayStation 2 and Xbox in 2003.
 The game is based on the 2003 AFL season with team rosters based on that year.
-AFL Live 2004 includes all 16 official AFL teams and 8 stadiums which were, MCG, Telstra Dome, Optus Oval, Kardinia Park, AAMI Stadium, Subiaco Oval, Gabba, SCG.
+AFL Live 2004 includes all 16 official AFL teams and eight stadiums (MCG, Telstra Dome, Optus Oval, Kardinia Park, AAMI Stadium, Subiaco Oval, Gabba and SCG).
 It also included all 22 home and away matches and the finals series.
 The game was published by Acclaim with the song Lost Control by Grinspoon as the intro song.
 It was developed by IR Gurus.